- Z-Test - Simple Example

 Conclusion: we don't reject the null hypothesis.
 If the population difference is zero, then finding the observed sample difference or a more extreme one is pretty likely.
 Our data don't contradict the claim of male and female student populations performing equally on exam question 1.

-Our data show that the difference between our sample proportions, \(dif\) = -0.048: the percentage of females who answered correctly is some 4.8% higher than that of males.
-Without any further information, this is our best guess for the population difference.
+Our data show that the difference between our sample proportions, \(dif\) = -.048.
+The percentage of males who answered correctly is some 4.8% lower than that of females.

 However, since our 4.8% is only based on a sample, it's likely to be somewhat “off”.
 So precisely how much do we expect it to be “off”?
 We can answer this by computing a confidence interval.